edkoch25/NuvioTV-Fork/README.md

 - **Home layout picker** -- the app is now **Modern-layout only**.
 The picker was removed from both first-run setup and Settings.
 The Modern-specific options (landscape posters, full-screen hero backdrop, poster/card styling) remain.
-- **Color Themes** - largely disabled as the UI moves toward monochrome
 - **IAMF** and **MPEG-H** audio decoder components, and an unused UI component -- dropped to slim the build.
 No user-facing loss.
 - **Android TV channel / preview-program sync** -- not used on this fork's target setup.